TCsTheMechanic/Houser/README.md

 To install the modules run: `pip install requirements.txt`

-To setup the project run: `python setup.py`
+To setup the project run: `python setup.py` (this may take a while)

 To start the system run: `python start.py`